-Nomocharis are usually grown from bulbs by gardeners.
+Nomocharis plants are similar in appearance to Lilies.
+They are usually grown from bulbs by gardeners.

-They reach an height of 30 to 90 cm making them useful in garden borders.
+They reach an height of 30 to 90 cm (1 to 3 feet tall), making them useful in garden borders.

-Nomocharis have white, pink or purple flowers that resemble flattish lilies and blooms in the middle of summer.
+The Nomocharis genus consists of seven species.
+These may have white, pink, or purple flowers that resemble flattish lilies.
+The plant blooms in the middle of summer.

 Nomocharis photograph by Brewbooks.